MATP6640/DSES6770

 Solve the following questions without finding B explicitly.

-that can be scheduled in a single day and let aj IRn be the incidence vector of this
+IRn be the incidence vector of this

 set.
 Each set Sj must observe the restriction that no student sits more than one